www.prismmodelchecker.org

 P>0.98 [ pathprop ]

-which means: "the probability that path property pathprop is satisfied by the paths from state s is greater than 0.98".
-The types of path property supported by PRISM and their semantics are discussed below.
+which means: "the probability that pathprop is satisfied by the paths from state s is greater than 0.98".
+More precisely, bound can be any of >=p, >p, <=p or <p, where p is a PRISM language expression evaluating to a double in the range [0,1].

-For MDPs, however, a probability measure can only be feasibly defined once all nondeterminism has been removed.
-Hence, the actual meaning of the property P bound [ pathprop ] for an MDP is taken to be "the probability that path property pathprop is satisfied by the paths from state s meets the bound bound for all possible resolutions of nondeterminism".
-This means that, for an MDP, properties using the P operator actually reason about the minimum or maximum probability, over all possible resolutions of nondeterminism, that a certain type of behaviour is observed.
+Hence, the actual meaning of the property P bound [ pathprop ] in these cases is: "the probability that pathprop is satisfied by the paths from state s meets the bound bound for all possible resolutions of nondeterminism".
+This means that, properties using the P operator then effectively reason about the minimum or maximum probability, over all possible resolutions of nondeterminism, that a certain type of behaviour is observed.
 This depends on the bound attached to the P operator: a lower bound (> or >=) relates to minimum probabilities and an upper bound (< or <=) to maximum probabilities.
-For more details on this, see e.g. [BK98].

 Path properties